 Each biennium, the State Pension Funding Council adopts PERS Plan 1 employer contribution rates and PERS Plan 2 employer and employee contribution rates.
 Employee contribution rates for PERS Plan 1 are established by statute at 6% and do not vary from year-to-year.
 The employer and employee contribution rates for PERS Plan 2 are established as part of the state legislative budget process.
 The Office of the State Actuary performs valuations of retirement plans and recommends employer and employee contribution rates to the State Pension Funding Council.
 The Pension Funding Council evaluates and adopts pension funding assumptions and recommended contribution rates.
-Unlike PERS Plan 2, which has a single employee contribution rate (7.41% as of June 30, 2019), with PERS Plan 3, the employee chooses how much to contribute from six contribution rate options.
+PERS Plan 2 and PERS Plan 3 each have a single employee contribution rate (averaging 7.46% as of June 30, 2020).
+PERS Plan 2 employee rates are established by the state, while employees with PERS Plan 3 choose how much to contribute from six contribution rate options.
 Once an option has been selected, the contribution rate choice is irrevocable unless the employee changes employers.